rawilwgu/rawilwgu/README.md

 - 👋 Hi, I’m Rachel Wilson.
 - 👀 My hobbies include reading and writing.
 All throughout my career though, I've been handling data and would like to expand my hobbies into that.
 My degree through WGU has helped with that.
 I am passionate about learning different avenues to approach different situations.
-- 🌱 I’m currently learning Machine Learning DevOps and using that to build a basic pipeline.
+- 🌱 I’m currently learning Machine Learning DevOps using mlflow and wandb!
 - 💞️ I’m looking to collaborate on anything that I can get my hands on.
 I want to learn and practice as much as possible.
 - 📫 How to reach me: Reach me through email.
 - 😄 Pronouns: She/Her